 Pilar cysts (trichilemmal cysts)

-Epidermal inclusion cysts (epidermoid cysts) seldom cause discomfort unless they have ruptured internally, causing a rapidly enlarging, painful foreign body reaction and abscess.
-Epidermal inclusion cysts are often surmounted by a visible punctum or pore; their contents are white, cheesy, and malodorous.
+Epidermal inclusion cysts (epidermoid cysts) are common benign skin lesions that arise from the epidermis that are typically filled with keratinous material.
+They seldom cause discomfort unless they have ruptured internally, causing a rapidly enlarging, painful foreign body reaction that appears similar to an abscess.
+Epidermal inclusion cysts are often associated with a visible punctum or pore; their contents are white, cheesy, and malodorous.

 © Springer Science+Business Media